 North Uist - Uibhist a Tuath

 Some say North Uist has more water than land.
-The East side has an incredibly complicated coastline and it's difficult to know what's 'mainland' North Uist and what are smaller islands, and whether water is the sea of a loch.
+The east side has an incredibly complicated coastline and it's difficult to know what's 'mainland' North Uist and what are smaller islands, and whether water is the sea or a loch.
 But go West and it's a little more straightforward, with long sandy beaches, machair, and sand dunes.
-Also bog, hills and rock.
+Also bog, hills and rock and a few corncrakes.

 Udal peninsula - Solas area